 The Division of Environmental Analysis can be found at the Transportation Cabinet Building located at 200 Mero Street, in Frankfort, Kentucky.
-KYTC-DEA employs four archaeologists to oversee all aspects of transportation-related archaeological investigations in the state.
-Each archaeologist is responsible for two or more of the state’s 12 highway districts
+KYTC-DEA employs three archaeologists to oversee all aspects of transportation-related archaeological investigations in the state.
+Each archaeologist is responsible for four of the state’s 12 highway districts

 and their responsibilities include archaeological project management, review, agency coordination, and fieldwork.

 Consultants to the Cabinet complete most transportation-related archaeological investigations.
 KYTC archaeological staff may develop scopes of work specific to each project, monitor the work of the Cabinet’s consultants, and review submitted archaeological reports to ensure that high quality work is being performed.

 HOW THE PROCESS WORKS